NVIDIA-Omniverse/kit-extension-sample-spawn-prims/exts/omni.example.spawnPrims/tutorial/tutorial.md

 ``` python
 def on_click(prim_type):
 ```
 This value will be used as part of the command execution.
-We should only have one execute command function call.
+You should only have one execute command function call.

 Remove the `execute()` for creating a `Cone`.